thjenhop/Study-git-NTD/README.md

 1: Association
 - Customer (1) - association - Entitlement(0 or more)
 - Customer - association - BatchCode
-- Customer <- Aggreciation - Company
+- Customer <- Aggreciation - Companyv( an abstract Class)
-- Customer <- Aggreciation - Individual
+- Customer <- Aggreciation - Individual ( an abstract class)

 2. Entitlement
 - Entitlement (0 or more) - association - Produce